slzhang-fd/lvmcomp2/README.md

 The computation is facilitated by multiprocessing 'OpenMP' API.

 For more information, please refer to:
-Zhang, S., Chen, Y. (2022) [Computation for Latent Variable Model Estimation:
+Zhang, S., & Chen, Y. (2022).
+[Computation for Latent Variable Model Estimation:
 A Unified Stochastic Proximal Framework](https://arxiv.org/abs/2008.07214).
-Psychometrika.